Namaste by Kim McElroy

 Usually, when I begin the process of beginning a Soul Essence Portrait, I do a meditation to ask for the message from the horse.
 Mel didn’t need to wait for my prompt.
 One morning as I was awakening from sleep, I felt the presence of a horse.
 In my mind’s eye, she galloped up to me and I saw hoof prints in the dirt, and then I realized it was Mel because I had been thinking about her portrait.

 I asked if there was something she could share for her soul essence portrait as a message for Sharon.
 I then saw an image of Mel and Sharon facing each other.
 In between them was a bowl.
 They seemed to be engaged in a ceremony of sharing the bowl with each of them sipping from it.
 I envisioned a big, shining brass gong.
 Then the perspective of the vision changed to where Mel was facing me as if I was Sharon drinking from the bowl with her.
 Mel’s deep eyes were looking at me-as-Sharon with compassion and love.
-I realized that the experience reminded me of the concept of Namasté.
 I saw a purple shawl around Mel’s shoulders.
 It denoted her as a wise teacher and at the same time I felt that everything Sharon saw in her, she also saw in Sharon.

 In discussing this with a friend and healer, I learned that in the Japanese tradition, the roles of Master/Student are also called “Teacher/Learner”.
 The Master and the Student are considered to have the same wisdom.
 The master learns as much from the student, as the student does from the master.
 The feeling was that if Sharon was to look at this portrait of Mel, she and Mel would be looking at each other and each would be saying/feeling the same thing ,"You are my Teacher. "

-I shared Namasté with fans of my Inspirations emails, and I invited them to participate in a “group poetry” experience by sharing their thoughts on what the message of the painting of Namasté was.
+I shared 'Namaste' with fans of my Inspirations emails, and I invited them to participate in a “group poetry” experience by sharing their thoughts on what the message of the painting of 'Namaste' was about.
 A flood of emails began pouring into my inbox.
 The responses were so meaningful and so universal, that I was inspired to create a series of illustrated pages shown below with the words from participants worldwide which formed an inspiring message of the profound gifts that horses offer us.

-The journey of Namasté continued when I received an email from a fan and friend from Portugal named Ian Rowcliffe.
+The inspiration of 'Namaste' continued when I received an email from a fan and friend from Portugal named Ian Rowcliffe.
 Ian taught the English language to children in the presence of his horses as the motivation and inspiration to learn language in a new way, by expressing contextual and complex feelings and thoughts rather than merely route learning.
 Ian praised the group poem I had posted and he asked my permission to use the poem in his teaching.
-He later sent a web link to share what Namasté had inspired.
+He later sent a web link to share what 'Namaste' had inspired.
 I watched with tears in my eyes as I beheld Portuguese children reading the poem aloud to the horses!
-(View photos) I couldn’t imagine a more profound way for me to hear that poem out loud.
+I couldn’t imagine a more profound way for me to hear that poem out loud.

 All of these beautiful layers of meaning were inspired by a horse named Melisande, whose name means “animal strength.”